Putting Insurance into Trust

 It is also possible to put existing policies that you already have in trust.
 Different trust wordings are available for

-We strongly recommend that you take advice from us or a solicitor to make sure the trust is right for you.
+We strongly recommend that you take our expert advice or a solicitor to make sure the trust is right for you.

 Trusts are complex and you should seek advice in your particular circumstances as to what trust is appropriate for you.